 District Geothermal Systems

 In 2012, Skidmore College won the Best Campus Sustainability Case Study Award from the Association for the Advancement of Sustainability in Higher Education (AASHE) for its innovative district geothermal system.
 A district field is one that supplies heating and cooling energy to multiple buildings, unlike standalone systems that provide energy to a single building.
-By designing a district field, Skidmore reduced the total number of wells required to support campus buildings, as well as the amount of associated infrastructure.
-Skidmore has installed two district fields on campus, and a third district field is being designed.
+By designing a district system, Skidmore reduced the total number of bores required to support campus buildings and the amount of associated infrastructure.
+Skidmore has installed two district fields and built a third district field in 2016 for a future building project.

 The Arts Quad district field has 84 bores that supply heating and cooling energy to Zankel, Filene, and Saisselin.
 Buildings in the Arts Quad can also exchange energy with each other.
 The ability to exchange heating and cooling loads increases the efficiency of the system and decreases the demand on the geothermal field.